The Kitchen Table Divorce: Tips and Tools

 What is a Kitchen Table Divorce?

-A kitchen table divorce (“KTD”) is a divorce where the parties sit down and reach an agreement on the terms of their divorce “over the kitchen table.”
+The Kitchen Table Divorce (“KTD”) is a divorce where the parties sit down and reach an agreement on the terms of their divorce “over the kitchen table.”

 It contrasts to drawn-out divorces where the parties only communicate through their respective attorneys and have judges make the final decisions.
 The reference to the kitchen table is figurative—divorcing couples can discuss their divorce anywhere, and it may take multiple discussions to reach a final decision.

-Tips for a Successful Kitchen Table Divorce
+Tips for Successful for The Kitchen Table Divorce

 Outline Discussion Points